 Summarise what the patient has told you about their presenting complaint.

-This allows you to check your understanding regarding everything the patient has told you.
+This allows you to check your understanding regarding everything the patient has told you so far.

-It also allows the patient to correct any inaccurate information and expand further on certain aspects.
+It also provides an opportunity for the patient to correct any inaccurate information and expand further on relevant aspects of the history.

 Once you have summarised, ask the patient if there’s anything else that you’ve overlooked.